awsdocs/aws-support-user-guide/doc_source/Case_Life_Cycle.md

 # Programming an AWS Support case<a name="Case_Life_Cycle"></a>

-The AWS Support API lets you create cases and add correspondence to them throughout investigations of your issues and interactions with AWS Support staff\.
-This topic demonstrates the use of actions in the AWS Support service, which models much of the behavior of the [AWS Support center](https://console.aws.amazon.com/support/home#/)\.
+You can use the AWS Support API to create support cases programmatically instead of using the AWS Support Center in the AWS Management Console\.
+You can add correspondences and attach files to your case, so that support agents can investigate and help resolve your issue\.
+This topic provides examples of how to use the AWS Support API operations\.

+**Notes**
-For a list of actions and parameters that you can use for AWS Support, see the [AWS Support API Reference](https://docs.aws.amazon.com/awssupport/latest/APIReference/Welcome.html)\.
+For a list of API operations, parameters, and data types that you can use for AWS Support, see the [AWS Support API Reference](https://docs.aws.amazon.com/awssupport/latest/APIReference/Welcome.html)\.
+For a list of languages that support the AWS Support API, choose an operation name, such as [CreateCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_CreateCase.html), and in the [See Also](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_CreateCase.html#API_CreateCase_SeeAlso) section, choose your preferred language\.

 **Topics**
 + [Overview](#Overview)